CodeYourFuture/syllabus/docs/html-css/week-1/lesson.md

 ![Box Model.
 Source: MDN](https://mdn.mozillademos.org/files/13647/box-model-standard-small.png)

+### Exercise (10 minutes)

-> **Exercise:** Work in pairs and use the `margin` and `padding` rules to spread your navigation links out a bit wider.
+Work in pairs and use the `margin` and `padding` rules to spread your navigation links out a bit wider.
 There should be a small gap between them and enough padding so that the border is not too tight on the text.

+## Borders

 You may have noticed that the border you added to the navigation links causes the links to jump around when you move your mouse over them.
 That's because the border is adding to the width of the box model, pushing the others to the side.